jhygithub123/pig-and-chicken-behavior-dataset/README.md

 # pig-aggressive-behavior-recognition-dataset
-This project is used to publish the dataset of pig aggressive behavior recognition that we collected and produced.
+This project is used to publish the dataset of pig and chicken behavior recognition that we collected and produced.

 Paper: 《Efficient Aggressive Behavior Recognition of Pigs Based on Temporal Shift Module》